project-sunbird/project-sunbird.github.io/pages/developer-docs/upgrading.md

 		**/tmp/postgresql-backup**

-2.Backup of Postgres includes the following databases:
+2.Postgres Backup includes the following databases:

 a) api_manager -	Used by kong
 b) badger      -	Used by badger services